RobinLi7/nextflow_501Project/README.md

    - The full STAR genome index requires approximately **28GB of storage**.
    - The subset STAR index dramatically reduces storage usage, making it practical for environments with limited disk space.

-This dual approach ensures that users can validate the pipeline with minimal overhead using the subset genome while also providing the capability to perform a full analysis when needed for biologically meaningful results.
 The results in `result/` demonstrate the outputs of running the pipeline with the subset STAR genome index.

 ## Output